ResidentMario/subway-explorer-deploy/README.md

 kubectl create -f subway-explorer-api-service.yaml
 ```

-TODO: testing that it worked.
+TODO: comamnd for testing that it worked.

 ### Step 6: Initialize the front-end application